New Clark City Aquatic Center: Other

 The facility's entrance is connected to the main road by a vehicle ramp while pedestrians including persons with disabilities can access the stadium through its side entry points.
 The lower ground floor hosts parking spaces for 26 cars and ten buses.

 Use

 Swimmers competing at the 2019 Philippine Swimming National Open.

 The aquatics center can be used for swimming and other water sports.
 The training pool while intended as a practice venue for athletes participating in international tournaments could also be used to hold local competitions.
-The Philippine Swimming National Open was held from August 31 to September 3, 2019 as the first event.
-The facility hosted the aquatics events, including water polo, as part of the 2019 Southeast Asian Games. and it is also set to host the 11th Asian Age Group Championships from February 26 to March, 9 2024.
+The Philippine Swimming National Open was held from August 31 to September 3, 2019, as the first event.
+The facility hosted the aquatics events, including water polo, as part of the 2019 Southeast Asian Games.
+It was set to host the 11th Asian Age Group Championships from February 26 to March, 9 2024.